bear-rsg/4m-association/themes/lovers/README.md

 Point the `THEME` variable to `/path/to/pelican-bootstrap3-lovers` and set a `BOOTSTRAP_THEME` variable to `lovers`.

 Note: This theme is compatible with other Bootstrap themes.
 Just copy the CSS files of the theme you want to use to the `static/css/` folder named as `bootstrap.{theme-name}.min.css`and set the `BOOTSTRAP_THEME` to `theme-name`.
 You can find some nice themes at [Bootswatch](http://bootswatch.com/) and get the CSS files from there or at [pelican-bootstrap3](https://github.com/DandyDev/pelican-bootstrap3).
-For adding customizations on a theme you can create a file named `style.{theme-name}.min.css` and add them there.title: (.*)
+For adding customizations on a theme you can create a file named `style.{theme-name}.min.css` and add them there.
-date: 2021-03-31

-date: 2021-03-30

 This theme already incorporates some standard Pelican Plugins and allows the following settings from your `pelicanconf.py` file: